harley-codes/Homelab/README.md

 ## Docker-Compose

 All configuration and compose files have been built for a seamless deployment experience.
-Just pull down the repo, create the necessary .env files from the .env.template.
+Just pull down the repo, create the necessary .env files from the .env.template,
 Then run the _docker compose_ command or use a GUI like Komodo.

-Get started here with the overall [readme](docker-compose\readme.md).
+Get started here with the overall [readme](docker-compose/readme.md).

 <table>
   <tr>